One of Egypt’s oldest churches dating back to the 4th century found hidden behind ancient basilica wall

 Polish archaeologists have discovered a 4th Century church in Egypt, which they say could be one of the oldest known Christian temples in Egypt.

 What is left of the church was discovered in the ancient port of Marea, near the city of Alexandria.

-A team from the University of Warsaw’s Centre of Mediterranean Archaeology has been conducting research since 2000, including digging and conservation work.
+A team from the Polish Centre of Mediterranean Archaeology of the University of Warsaw has been conducting research since 2000, including digging and conservation work.